Providing Divorce Mediation Services Throughout California

 But the point is that California divorce mediation costs can vary depending upon complexity of your agreements, mediator style and structure, geographical location, mediation format (in-person/online) and whether you have children (given you have two more topics: child custody and child support).

-For more questions or quick explanation you can book a FREE Divorce Mediation Consult with Dina Haddad, California’s expert divorce mediator.
+For more questions or quick explanations you can book a free divorce mediation consult with Dina Haddad, California’s expert divorce mediator.

 How Much Does a Divorce Mediator Cost in California?